North Parade, Grantham, Lincolnshire

 The altar now faces north, the third re-orientation in the history of the building.
 As there remains a strong east to west visual orientation in the building, this description refers to actual compass directions rather than liturgical directions.
 The list description (below) is very brief and describes the east front of Willson’s 1831-3 church.
 Although at first glance the 1960s extensions suggest that it is only this east end which survives, it soon becomes apparent that the south wall and parts of the north and west walls of his church remain.
 The south wall is entirely built up against, with a corridor with sacristies etc off it to the south.
 The west wall of Willson’s church is broken through with a deep brick apse of 1884 but the Ancaster stone wall and modillion cornice remains visible in the courtyard behind, as does the first part of the north wall.
 Gerard Goalen’s 1960s extension takes the form of a large, full-height, projection with canted sides.
 The walls are faced in Ancaster stone with openings confined to a high-level clerestory of three large windows to each face with segment- headed arches and a rather heavy parapet which breaks through Willson’s cornice but is itself completely plain.
 The present entrance, created in the 1960s, was remodelled in 1999-2003 with a glazed screen and glass and stainless steel canopy and Ancaster stone facing to the wall above.

 Within there is a generous porch or narthex leading into the corridor and into the church.
 Despite liturgical east being in the 1960s north extension there remains a fairly strong counterpoise of an east to west axis, with the apse of the former sanctuary at the west end and gallery and organ at the east end.
 Nevertheless the 1960s extension is successful and draws the eye.
 The roof of this has transverse tunnel vaults following the segmental arches of the clerestory windows, redolent of Basil Spence’s buildings at Sussex University of just a few years earlier.
 This extension is entirely taken up by the sanctuary.
 The present finishes are of circa 2003.
 Ash panelling to the walls and stained glass, by David Pilkington, in the clerestory windows, representing the life of the church throughout the year.
-In the centre Christ in Glory (circa 1965 by Willi Soukop) set against a large panel of polished copper.
+In the centre, Christ in Glory (circa 1965 by Willi Soukop) set against a large panel of polished copper.
 Textiles by Juliet Hemingray.
 Furniture by Smedley Joinery, rather heavy in design and perhaps the least successful element of the recent work.
 New stainless steel screens separate the sanctuary from side chapels.
-This 21st century work is carried through into the decorative paint scheme of the rest of the church, the ash panels continue across the front of the gallery, and in the baptistery hangs a three-dimensional textile font canopy, again by Juliet Hemingray.
+This twenty-first century work is carried through into the decorative paint scheme of the rest of the church, the ash panels continue across the front of the gallery, and in the baptistery hangs a three-dimensional textile font canopy, again by Juliet Hemingray.

-The simple stone font, a deep cylindrical bowl on a short cylindrical base, visually as if turned, and the pavement remain from the 1960s re-ordering and are striking in their design and homogeneity.
-Benches are a mix of Victorian and 1960s, neither of distinguished design.
+The simple stone font, a deep cylindrical bowl on a short cylindrical base, visually as if turned, and the pavement remain from the 1960s reordering and are striking in their design and homogeneity.
+Benches are a mix of Victorian and 1960s.
 Hanging along the south wall the moving and expressive painted Stations of the Cross, 1976-7 by Vincent Wells.
 In a south window, the Machine Gun Corps memorial window of 1919 by Alexander Gascoyne of George F. Gascoyne & Son, depicting the Annunciation.
 The lower part of the window (including the dedication panel) was removed in 1965 when the depth of the window was reduced to allow for the corridor behind.
-There are two items of artistic merit not on view in the church; a crucifix (currently in the sacristy) and Paschal candle stand (currently in the tower storeroom) both in metal and of 1965 by Sean Black.
+There are two items of artistic merit not on view in the church; a crucifix (currently in the sacristy) and paschal candle stand (currently in the tower storeroom) both in metal and of 1965 by Sean Black.
 Black (1925-76) was apprenticed to the Polish painter Jankel Adler before training as a blacksmith.
 He took over the forge at Pyecombe in Sussex, diversifying into jewellery as well as ecclesiastical work.
 The figure of Christ on the crucifix has the soft collapse that steel has when red hot.
-The Paschal candle stand has a cut motif through the central stem, and a three-pointed base echoed in the triangular top.
+The paschal candle stand has a cut motif through the central stem, and a three-pointed base echoed in the triangular top.

 Original Date: 1831